ghivarra/davion-panel/README.md

 - SweetAlert 2

 # I forked but cannot run it?
 One cannot run this app without the ignored files from App/Config, vendor, and node_modules folders.
-But don't worry, just run steps below (on Linux or UNIX environment):
+But don't worry, just follow the steps below to run this app (on Linux or UNIX environment):

 - Run `npm install` on project location
 - Run `composer install` on project location